relayos/getrelayos.com/cline_docs/activeContext.md

 - How to prioritize resources between vertical-specific marketing and privacy-focused messaging
 - How to balance lead generation focus with eCommerce approach for Persist™ and free tier for Embed™
 - What level of detail to include in industry-specific landing pages to drive qualified leads
+- How to create simplified but effective sales enablement materials that leverage the vertical GTM matrices